 Colorado Rocky Mountain School focuses on educating tomorrow's leaders with a curriculum that is relevant, focused on intellectual and character growth, and engages the students' sense of adventure.
 Located near Carbondale, Colorado, the school boasts a low teacher-student ratio, a student body under 200 students, and a one hundred percent college acceptance rate for graduates.
 Students can choose the day school or a boarding option, with boarding students living in dormitories divided by grade level and gender.
-Faculty advisors provide frequent mentorship and develop… More
+Faculty advisors provide frequent mentorship and develop meaningful relationships with their small groups of students.
+Students at Colorado Rocky Mountain School mix a rigorous academic schedule with ample time and opportunity to explore the outdoors and get involved in their community.
+They are encouraged to explore new… More

 This page features a list of boarding schools in Colorado (CO), USA.